learn-co-curriculum/react-hooks-redux-data-flow/README.md

 Then it takes the state's count of zero, adds one to it, and returns a new object `{ count: 1 }`.

 Now let's have this function respond to another action, decrease count.
-Give it a shot, the answer is below.
+Try giving it a shot yourself before looking at the answer.

 ```js
 function changeState(state, action) {